 Q: How much do resin fillings cost?

-A: Resin fillings, also known as resin composite fillings can on average cost between $135 and $240 per tooth.
-This cost will vary based on how many sides of the tooth have decayed.
+A: Resin fillings, also known as resin composite fillings, can on average cost between $225 and $467 per tooth.
+The ultimate cost will vary based on how many sides of the tooth have decayed.

 Q: How long does a resin filling last?